 Roger Clemens is a titan in baseball.

-And you and with all these lies, if they're not true, are destroying him and his reputation.
+And you, and with all these lies, if they're not true, are destroying him and his reputation.

 Now, how does he get his reputation back if this is not true?

-And how can we believe you because you've lied and lied and lied and lied?
+Because you've lied and lied and lied and lied.

 If he's done something wrong, he ought to be indicted.